Australians sold more than 90 million used goods in 2020.

 It's not illegal to sell a recalled product

 It may come as a surprise, but pretty much every product recall you've ever heard of is a 'voluntary recall'.
 A voluntary recall is initiated by the manufacturer because they've become aware that their product represents a safety risk.
-A compulsory recall is enforced by the ACCC and they are very rare; in fact, the only compulsory recall in the last 10 years has been the Takata airbag recall.
+A compulsory recall is enforced by the ACCC and they are very rare.
+In fact, the only compulsory recall in the past 10 years has been the Takata airbag recall.

 According to the ACCC, it's not illegal to sell products that have been voluntarily recalled.
 It's illegal to sell banned products or products that fail to comply with mandatory standards, but these only cover a very small number of products.